 Hostinger built its fame on dirt-cheap hosting with uncompromising performance, and its VPS hosting plans are no different.
 You can easily upgrade from shared hosting without spending too much money to start with, but keep in mind that this is a self-managed service, so you’ll be in charge of pretty much everything.

 If you have some experience with server operating systems and you want to keep costs low, Hostinger could be the right fit.
 Tech support is available 24/7, and the agents will answer most questions, no matter how technical.
 They won’t configure your VPS or update your software, but they will tell you how to do these things yourself.

 Plus, if your server ever goes down (as you ask yourself the age-old question “what does this button do?”), Hostinger will help you get it back up and running.
 Not bad, considering the cost.

-- Choose your OS.
-Your options include CentOS, Ubuntu, Debian, Fedora, Suse, and Windows, all easily installed from templates.
-But if you want to use Windows, the license will cost you.
+Choose your OS.
+Your options include CentOS, Ubuntu, Debian, Fedora, and Suse, all easily installed from templates.

-Liquid Web strikes a perfect balance between flexible and fully-managed hosting.
+Liquid Web finds the right balance between flexible and fully-managed hosting.
 It’s a bit pricey compared to other providers on my list, but it’s also the easiest way to get into VPS hosting while still having the freedom to do anything you want with your server.

 Well…almost anything.
 You probably shouldn’t use it to stream the adventures of your pet blobfish.
 Because nobody wants to watch the world’s ugliest creature.